 There’s nothing like watching an investment spike.
 However, a potentially lucrative investment may not be as it seems when the tax implications are taken into account.

 Capital gains taxes in the U.S. are separated into short and long-term capital gains rates.
 With the latter, your income will influence what you pay.
-A low earner may pay 0%, whereas a top earner could max out at a
+A low earner may pay 0%, whereas a top earner could max out at a 20% tax on investment gains.

 So, how do taxes work when you invest with M1 Finance?